sieburger/docker-decred/README.md

 ## Decred daemon container configuration (dcrd)

 This chapter describe how to configure and start a Decred daemon container.
-The Decred daemon container automatically connects to the Decred P2P network.
-It then synchronise to the latest blockchain head block.
+The Decred daemon container automatically connects to the Decred P2P network and then synchronise to the latest blockchain head block.
 Later in this guide we will connect a wallet container to the daemon container.